bolinches/HANA-TDI-healthcheck/README.md

 Checking if saptune solution is set to HANA

-2205917 - SAP HANA DB: Recommended OS settings for SLES 12 / SLES for SAP Applications 12 -
-        KernelMMTransparentHugepage Expected: never
-        KernelMMTransparentHugepage Actual  :
-The parameters listed above have deviated from the specified SAP solution recommendations.
+The system fully conforms to the tuning guidelines of the specified SAP solution.

-ERROR: saptune is *NOT* fully using the solution HANA
+OK: saptune is using the solution HANA

 The following individual SAP notes recommendations are available via sapnote Consider enabling ALL of them, including 2161991 as only sets NOOP as I/O scheduler

 All notes (+ denotes manually enabled notes, * denotes notes enabled by solutions):
 *	1275776	Linux: Preparing SLES for SAP environments
 *	1557506	Linux paging improvements
 *	1984787	SUSE LINUX Enterprise Server 12: Installation notes
-        2161991 VMware vSphere (guest) configuration guidelines
++	2161991	VMware vSphere (guest) configuration guidelines
 *	2205917	SAP HANA DB: Recommended OS settings for SLES 12 / SLES for SAP Applications 12 SAP_ASE	SAP_Adaptive_Server_Enterprise
 	SAP_BOBJ	SAP_Business_OBJects
 +	SUSE-GUIDE-01	SLES 12 OS Tuning & Optimization Guide – Part 1
 +	SUSE-GUIDE-02	SLES 12: Network, CPU Tuning and Optimization – Part 2

+Remember: if you wish to automatically activate the solution's tuning options after a reboot,you must instruct saptune to configure "tuned" daemon by running:
+    saptune daemon start

 Checking sysctl settings:

-OK: vm.pagecache_limit_mb it is set to the recommended value of 0
+OK: net.core.rmem_max it is set to the recommended value of 56623104
 OK: net.core.somaxconn it is set to the recommended value of 4096
-OK: net.ipv4.tcp_max_syn_backlog it is set to the recommended value of 8192
+OK: net.ipv4.tcp_mem it is set to the recommended value of 56623104 56623104 56623104
 OK: net.ipv4.tcp_tw_reuse it is set to the recommended value of 1
 OK: net.ipv4.tcp_timestamps it is set to the recommended value of 1
-OK: net.ipv4.tcp_rmem it is set to the recommended value of 4096 16384 4194304
-OK: net.ipv4.tcp_wmem it is set to the recommended value of 4096 16384 4194304
+OK: net.ipv4.tcp_max_syn_backlog it is set to the recommended value of 8192
 OK: net.ipv4.tcp_slow_start_after_idle it is set to the recommended value of 0
+OK: net.ipv4.tcp_rmem it is set to the recommended value of 65536 262088 56623104
+OK: net.ipv4.tcp_wmem it is set to the recommended value of 65536 262088 56623104
+OK: net.core.wmem_max it is set to the recommended value of 56623104
 OK: net.ipv4.tcp_syn_retries it is set to the recommended value of 8
+OK: kernel.numa_balancing it is set to the recommended value of 0
 OK: net.ipv4.tcp_tw_recycle it is set to the recommended value of 1

 Checking packages install status: